I am having a bit of a crisis in understanding of the physical meanings of total derivatives.

 It seems to me that you are confonding a generic notion of total derivative and the so called Lagrangian derivative (also known as material derivative).

 Let us start from scratch.
-In Cartesian coordinates, a fluid or a generic continuous body is first of all described by a class of differentiable (smooth) maps from $\mathbb R^3$ to $\mathbb R^3$: $$x=x(t,y)\:, \quad x \in \mathbb R^3\:.$$ For every $t\in \mathbb R$, the map $\mathbb R^3 \ni y \mapsto x(t,y) \in \mathbb R^3$ associates the particle with initial position $y$ with the position $x$ of the same particle at time $t$.
+In Cartesian coordinates, a fluid or a generic continuous body is first of all described by a class of differentiable (smooth) maps from R3 to R3: x=x(t,y),x∈R3.

-For every fixed $t$, the map above is supposed to be inverible with differentiable (smooth) inverse, and the two maps $\mathbb R^3 \ni y \mapsto x(t,y) \in \mathbb R^3$ and $\mathbb R^3 \ni x \mapsto y(t,x) \in \mathbb R^3$ are jointly smooth in all variables simultaneously.
+For every fixed t, the map above is supposed to be inverible with differentiable (smooth) inverse, and the two maps R3∋y↦x(t,y)∈R3 and R3∋x↦y(t,x)∈R3 are jointly smooth in all variables simultaneously.

-Generally speaking, if $S$ is a (Cartesian) tensor field defined on the continuous body, we have two representations.
-The Lagrangian one $S_L(t,y)$ and the Eulerian one $S(t,x)$, where, obviously, $$S(t,x) = S_L(t,y(t,x))\quad \mbox{and}\quad S_L(t,y)= S(t,x(t,y))\:.$$ It is sometime convenient to compute the derivative of $S$ along the stories of the particles of continuous body while representing the obtained tensor field in Eulerian picture.
+Generally speaking, if S is a (Cartesian) tensor field defined on the continuous body, we have two representations.
+The Lagrangian one SL(t,y) and the Eulerian one S(t,x), where, obviously, S(t,x)=SL(t,y(t,x))andSL(t,y)=S(t,x(t,y)).

 Remark.
 This Lagrangian derivative is the one you call total derivative, but its physical meaning is very precise as I illustrated above.
-In the rest of this post I keep denoting it by $D/Dt$ instead of $d/dt$.
+In the rest of this post I keep denoting it by D/Dt instead of d/dt.

-For every (sufficiently regular) portion $V_L$ of the initial configuration of continuous body, corresponding to a portion $V_t$ at each value $t$ of time, $$V_t = \{x \in \mathbb R^3 \:|\: x = x(t,y)\:, y \in V_L\}\:,$$ the mass included in $V_t$ does not change in time: $$\frac{d}{dt} \int_{V_t} \rho(t,x) dx =0\:,\qquad(3)$$
+For every (sufficiently regular) portion VL of the initial configuration of continuous body, corresponding to a portion Vt at each value t of time, Vt={x∈R3|x=x(t,y),y∈VL},

-For a generic quantity $\rho$ (even vectorial or tensorial), (8) simply says that the quantity is constant in time along the story of every particle of the system, though that constant may depend on the particle.
+For a generic quantity ρ (even vectorial or tensorial), (8) simply says that the quantity is constant in time along the story of every particle of the system, though that constant may depend on the particle.

 For the sake of completeness, let me say a few words about another popular formulation of the conservation mass law.
-Starting from (7), integrating both sides in a geometric volume $U$ (so, not a portion of continuous body, but a geometric volume at rest with the reference frame we are using), we have: $$\int_U \frac{\partial \rho}{\partial t} dx = - \int_U \nabla_x \cdot \rho v(t,x) dx\:.$$ Thus, divergence theorem leads to the most popular version of the considered law whose meaning is illustrated in other answers to your question, so I will not spend any word on it: $$\frac{d}{dt}\int_U \rho(t,x) dx = - \int_{+\partial U} \rho v(t,x)\cdot n dS(x)\:,\qquad (9)$$ where $n$ is the outward unit vector at $x\in \partial U$.
+Starting from (7), integrating both sides in a geometric volume U (so, not a portion of continuous body, but a geometric volume at rest with the reference frame we are using), we have: ∫U∂ρ∂tdx=−∫U∇x⋅ρv(t,x)dx.

 As a final remark regarding the theory of continuous bodies, let me stress that the notion of Lagrangian derivative plays a crucial role in developing the theory of continuous bodies.
-For instance "$F=ma$" has to be written, for every portion $V_L$ of continuous body, exploiting the Lagrangian derivative: $$\frac{d}{dt}\int_{V_t} \rho(t,x) v(t,x) dx = F_{V_t}$$
+For instance "F=ma" has to be written, for every portion VL of continuous body, exploiting the Lagrangian derivative: ddt∫Vtρ(t,x)v(t,x)dx=FVt

-that is, with some elementary manipulations, taking (6) into account, $$\int_{V_t} \rho(t,x) \frac{Dv}{Dt}(t,x) dx = F_{V_t}\:.$$
+that is, with some elementary manipulations, taking (6) into account, ∫Vtρ(t,x)DvDt(t,x)dx=FVt.

 Remark.
 Dealing with Hamiltonian mechanics, there is a similar conservation law concerning probability when one studies statistical ensembles, i.e. statistical (Hamiltonian) mechanics.
 In that situation, in fact, Liouville's theorem establishes that the Hamiltonian evolution preserves the canonical volume of the space of phases.
-In other words (6)' holds true, where $v$ is the field of Hamiltonian velocities $(dq/dt,dp/dq)$.
-As a consequence the law of conservation of probabilities, described by the Liouville density $\rho$, can be stated in the simpler version: $$\frac{D\rho}{Dt}=0\:,$$ which, in turn, adopting the standard notation of statistical Hamiltonian mechanics, reads: $$\frac{d\rho}{dt}=0\:,$$ and, eventually, can be re-formulated into the celebrated Liouville equation form: $$\frac{\partial \rho}{\partial t} + \{\rho , H\}=0\:.$$
+In other words (6)' holds true, where v is the field of Hamiltonian velocities (dq/dt,dp/dq).
+As a consequence the law of conservation of probabilities, described by the Liouville density ρ, can be stated in the simpler version: DρDt=0,

 No comments: